containers/podman/docs/source/markdown/options/userns.container.md

 Podman allocates unique ranges of UIDs and GIDs from the `containers` subordinate user ids.
 The size of the ranges is based on the number of UIDs required in the image.
 The number of UIDs and GIDs can be overridden with the `size` option.

 The option `--userns=keep-id` uses all the subuids and subgids of the user.
+The option `--userns=nomap` uses all the subuids and subgids of the user except the user's own ID.
-Using `--userns=auto` when starting new containers will not work as long as any containers exist that were started with `--userns=keep-id`.
+Using `--userns=auto` when starting new containers will consequently not work as long as any containers exist that were started with `--userns=keep-id` or `--userns=nomap`.

   Valid `auto` options: